cgm616/momi/content/sections/going-to-synagogue.md

 I don't know.
 I think I saw a lot of— of— of— you know, the messages that you hear in— in Christianity in general, then not being exhibited by those that professed to believe these things.
 And so it just— to me, it felt very hypocritical and wasn't something that— that really resonated for me in the first place.
 And then— and then seeing it not practiced, almost intentionally, at times, just felt— just felt really off.
 {% end %}

-Similarly to Ellen, Gabe decided to attend synagogue later in his life after he got divorced.
+Just as Ellen resumed attending synagogue as an adult, Gabe decided to attend synagogue later after he got divorced.
 His decision stemmed partly from a desire to work out pain and sadness that he felt.
 Attending synagogue helped him figure out "where [he] was headed" and reflect on his life.
 Gabe also said that attending synagogue was part of rationalizing and figuring out who he was.